 When Chad’s dog Gracie was a puppy, she would continuously scratch the back door whenever she wanted to go out, causing damage to the door.
 One night Chad and his father jokingly put a Staples Easy Button near the door, and to their surprise, Gracie pushed the button signaling that she wanted out.
 “We put it by the door not expecting her to do anything, and she pushed it and we heard 'That was easy,' and we thought this is a great idea.”

 The button Chad developed is essentially a spin-off of the Easy Button, delivering a clear message to owners that their dog has "gotta go."
 Yes, it's debatable whether this message would be cute or downright irritating once you hear it the umpteenth time — but I'd be willing to bet there's quite a market for this stuff.
-The button is currently available for sale on Amazon, and via GottaGoButton.com.
+The button is currently available via GottaGoButton.com.

 Automated clean up of ocean garbage patches